scubacy/CFUnitTest/README.md

 One component located in 'components/parseFile.cfc' which parses the file as text and checks for valid extension(s) with section noted for additional extensions in the future.

-2 tests are available to run from the 'cctests' folder 'cctests/1' and 'cctests/2' using testbox framwork: /testbox/test-runner/
+2 tests are available to run from the testbox framework /testbox/test-runner/  'cctests/1' and 'cctests/2'

  ### Hypothetical Technical Requirement: